open-life-science/open-life-science.github.io/_ols-1/week01.md

 # Before this meeting

 - Create an account on [GitHub](https://github.com)
-- Complete **your own copy** of the [open leadership self-assessment](https://docs.google.com/document/d/1oQgdfj4lPnypAyb9_Ba0Zt7E8J5L6qMvuKwu0wgQsjs/edit?usp=sharing) and share it to your mentor
+- Complete **your own copy** of the [open leadership self-assessment](https://docs.google.com/document/d/1oQgdfj4lPnypAyb9_Ba0Zt7E8J5L6qMvuKwu0wgQsjs/edit?usp=sharing) and share it with your mentor

     If you're a group, each teammate should complete this assessment individually.
 This is here to help you set your own personal goals during the program.
 No need to share your results, but be ready to share your thoughts with your mentor.